sst/guide/_chapters/using-cognito-to-add-authentication-to-a-serverless-app.md

 You’ll also notice that we set the `authorizationType` to `NONE` in the public route, overriding the default behavior described earlier.

-Finally, `auth.attachPermissionsForAuthUsers([api])` tells AWS that the authenticated users to our Cognito User Pool can access the API that we just defined.
+Finally, `auth.attachPermissionsForAuthUsers(stack, [api])` tells AWS that the authenticated users to our Cognito User Pool can access the API that we just defined.

 #### Adding Lambda functions